electron/electron/docs/breaking-changes.md

 * **Deprecated:** An API was marked as deprecated.
 The API will continue to function, but will emit a deprecation warning, and will be removed in a future release.
 * **Removed:** An API or feature was removed, and is no longer supported by Electron.

+## Planned Breaking API Changes (15.0)

+### Default Changed: `nativeWindowOpen` defaults to `true`

+Prior to Electron 15, `window.open` was by default shimmed to use `BrowserWindowProxy`.
+This meant that `window.open('about:blank')` did not work to open synchronously scriptable child windows, among other incompatibilities.
+`nativeWindowOpen: true` is no longer experimental, and is now the default.

+See the documentation for [window.open in Electron](api/window-open.md) for more details.

 ## Planned Breaking API Changes (14.0)

 ### Removed: `app.allowRendererProcessReuse`